-Josh Schaldenbrand is the Housefellow for Neville Apartments and the Residence on Fifth first-year community in the Oakland neighborhood of Carnegie Mellon University’s campus.
+Josh Schaldenbrand is the Housefellow for Hamerschlag and Scobell (or HamSco), first-year communities on The Hill of Carnegie Mellon University’s campus.
 He is also the university’s Coordinator of Community Standards & Integrity.

 Josh earned his Bachelor of Arts in history in 2005 and his Master of Arts in counseling in 2008, both from Edinboro University.
 “Edinboro is located about two hours north of Pittsburgh and 20 minutes south of Lake Erie,” says Josh.
 “If you have seen the movie, Frozen, then you would be familiar with the weather in Edinboro from October to April.”